How to Professionally Deal with a Bad Boss?

 My Answer: Lead him.

 Start by listening.
 Listen to what are the problems for him.
 What is important to him?
-What he needs from you?
-What he needs from others?
+What does he need from you?
+What does he need from others?

 Try to find out the environment.
 Once you know that.
 Help him.